chinzhiweiblank/coredns-acme/README.md

 ## Description
 Manually creating and renewing certificates can result in certificate mismanagement because:
-1. ALl certificates will expire
+1. All certificates will expire
 2. Users need to be reminded to renew certificates
 3. Manpower and time is needed to renew certificates manually
 4. The process of creating and renewing certificates [manually](ACME.md#ManagingCertificatesManually) is tedious